Bridgend County Borough Council

-Bridgend County Borough Council (Cyngor Bwrdeistref Sirol Pen-y-bont ar Ogwr) is the governing body for Bridgend County Borough, one of the Principal Areas of Wales.
+Bridgend County Borough Council (Cyngor Bwrdeistref Sirol Pen-y-bont ar Ogwr) is the governing body for Bridgend County Borough, one of the principal areas of Wales.

 History

-Bridgend County Borough and Bridgend County Borough Council came into effect from 1 April 1996, following the Local Government (Wales) Act 1994.
+Bridgend County Borough and its council came into effect from 1 April 1996, following the Local Government (Wales) Act 1994.
 Bridgend County Borough Council largely replaced Ogwr Borough Council, though St Brides Major, Ewenny and Wick were transferred from Ogwr to the Vale of Glamorgan.

 In November 2014 the council voted to propose a merger with the neighbouring Vale of Glamorgan Council, though this was rejected by the Welsh Government's Public Services Minister, Leighton Andrews, as not meeting the criteria to be able to proceed.

 Political control

+The council has been under Labour majority control since the 2022 election.

 The first election to the council was held in 1995, initially operating as a shadow authority before coming into its powers on 1 April 1996.
-Political control of the council since 1996 has been held by the following parties:
+Political control of the council since 1996 has been as follows:

 Leadership

-The leaders of the council since 2004 have been: